| Crates.io | bgpkit-parser |

 BGPKIT Parser has the following features:

-For complete examples, check out the examples folder.
+The examples below are organized by complexity.
+For complete runnable examples, check out the examples folder.

 Let's say we want to print out all the BGP announcements/withdrawal from a single MRT file, either located remotely or locally.
 Here is an example that does so.